Feeling stuck in old patterns, habits, relationships?

 When should I make that call?

-The best time to call for help from a psychotherapist is when relationships, work or personal problems interfere with a sense of well-being and your ability to cope.
+The best time to call for help from a psychotherapist is when relationships, work or personal problems interfere with a sense of well-being or your ability to cope.
 Symptoms may include anxiety, stress, self-doubt and worry; feeling depressed, feeling stuck and struggling with difficult situations and conflicts.

 Some clients recognize that past experiences and patterns are hampering self-esteem and success in love or work.
 And sometimes clients call because they fear losing an important relationship or job.
 Shame, guilt, fear, and embarrassment may also be present at the time a client decides to call for a psychotherapy consultation.